 Made in Italy249 King’s Rd., Chelsea | +44.20.7352.1880

-This noisy, crowded spot in Chelsea makes fresh pizza from wood-burning ovens.
+This noisy, crowded spot in Chelsea makes fresh pizza in wood-burning ovens.
 The crust has that Neopolitan just-chewy-enough consistency that makes it impossible to put down, even after you're a few slices in.

 The Grenadier18 Wilton Row, Belgravia | +44.20.7235.3074

-If you’re visiting London, it’s sort of a requirement to visit a pub, and The Grenadier is our long time favorite.
+If you’re visiting London, it’s sort of a requirement to visit a pub, and the Grenadier is our long-time favorite.
 It’s tucked away in a cobblestone mews and features a cozy fireplace for rainy days.
-Once you’ve settled in, take the time to sample their fantastic beer menu and indulge in some classic pub food.
+Once you’ve settled in, take the time to sample the fantastic beer menu and indulge in some classic pub food.

 The Engineer65 Gloucester Ave, Primrose Hill | +44.207.483.1890